diogoastavares/LovelyStayChallenge/README.md

 information from GitHub and storing it in a PostgreSQL database.
 It also provides functionality to list users with optional filters based on location and programming languages.
-The application uses TypeScript, Sequelize ORM for database management, and ESLint for code quality assurance.
+The application uses TypeScript, Sequelize ORM for database management, ESLint for code quality assurance, and Jest for unit testing and coverage reporting.

 ## Project Structure